How to Calculate ROI: The Formula, Three Examples, and When Not to Use It

 1. Marketing campaign.
 You spend $8,000 on a paid social campaign (including $5,000 ad spend, $2,000 in staff time, and $1,000 in design costs).
 The campaign generates $32,000 in attributable revenue with $14,000 in COGS.
 Net profit = $32,000 − $14,000 − $8,000 = $10,000.
 ROI = ($10,000 / $8,000) × 100 = 125%.
 Model your own numbers with the Marketing ROI Calculator.

 2. SaaS subscription.
 Your team subscribes to a project management tool at $6,000 per year.
-It saves an estimated 15 hours per week across the team at a blended cost of $40/hour — that is $31,200 in annual time savings.
+It saves an estimated 15 hours per week across the team at a blended cost of $40/hour, that is $31,200 in annual time savings.
 ROI = (($31,200 − $6,000) / $6,000) × 100 = 420%.
 For a deeper look at software metrics, see our SaaS metrics guide.

 3. Equipment purchase.
 A bakery buys a $25,000 commercial oven that increases daily output by 40 loaves at $3 profit per loaf.
 Annual additional profit = 40 × $3 × 310 working days = $37,200.
 First-year ROI = (($37,200 − $25,000) / $25,000) × 100 = 48.8%.
 The break-even calculator shows recovery happens in roughly 8 months.

-Simple ROI vs Annualised ROI
+Simple ROI vs Annualized ROI

 Simple ROI tells you the total return but ignores how long the investment took.
-A 150% return over five years sounds impressive — until you compare it to a 60% return over one year.
+A 150% return over five years sounds impressive, until you compare it to a 60% return over one year.
 To make fair comparisons, you need to annualise.

-Annualised ROI = ((1 + ROI as decimal)^(1 / years) − 1) × 100
+Annualized ROI = ((1 + ROI as decimal)^(1 / years) − 1) × 100

 Using the 150%-over-five-years example: ((1 + 1.5)^(1/5) − 1) × 100 = approximately 20.1% per year.
-The 60%-in-one-year investment is clearly superior at 60% annualised.
+The 60%-in-one-year investment is clearly superior at 60% annualized.
 Whenever you need to understand how to calculate ROI for investments with different holding periods, annualising is non-negotiable.

 Marketing ROI: What Most Teams Get Wrong